Marius Niculae: Mainz

-After spending six months as a free agent, Niculae signed a six-month deal with German Bundesliga side Mainz 05 on 12 December 2006.
-On 13 January 2007, he scored his first goal for Mainz in a friendly match against Hannover 96.
+After spending six months as a free agent, Niculae signed a six-month deal with German Bundesliga side Mainz 05 on 12 December 2006 where he was wanted by coach Jürgen Klopp.
 He made his official Mainz debut as a substitute in the 1–0 win against VfL Bochum on 27 January 2007.
-Four days later, he was in the start-up team in a 1–0 win against Borussia Dortmund, but he was substituted off after 58 minutes due to a poor performance.
+Four days later, he was in the start-up team in a 1–0 win over Borussia Dortmund, but he was substituted off after 58 minutes due to a poor performance.
 He failed to settle in the first team, leaving Bundesliga after just 162 minutes of league football without scoring a goal.

 Inverness

 After he passed his medical, Niculae joined Scottish Premier League's Inverness Caledonian Thistle, signing a two-year contract on 18 July 2007.
 His first application for a work permit was rejected, but Inverness appealed and asked fans to sign a petition to have the player's permit granted.
-After his appeal he was granted a work permit and became eligible to play.
+After his appeal, he was granted a work permit and became eligible to play.
 On 11 August, Niculae became the first Romanian who played in the SPL, after he debuted for Inverness in a 1–2 away defeat against Motherwell.
 He scored his first goals on 28 August, netting a brace against Arbroath in a 3–1 win in the Scottish League Cup.
-He opened his league account on 8 December, netting twice against Hibernian in a 2–0 victory, ending a 14-matches goalless strike in the SPL.
+He opened his league account on 8 December, netting twice against Hibernian in a 2–0 victory, ending a 14-match goalless streak in the SPL.
 He scored another brace in late December in a 3–1 home victory over Kilmarnock.
 He was awarded the Clydesdale Bank Player of the Month award for his four goals and two penalties obtained against Celtic and Heart of Midlothian in December, helping his team to pick up 15 points out of 18.

 He continued his excellent form in January 2008, netting another brace and obtaining a penalty in a 3–0 victory against Gretna, giving Inverness its fifth home win in a row.
 On 27 February, Niculae scored again in a 1–2 away defeat against Celtic.
-Niculae's tenth goal of the season came against Kilmarnock, when Tokely's pass found him shaping to curl a shot high into the net.
+Niculae's tenth goal of the season came against Kilmarnock, when Ross Tokely's pass found him shaping to curl a shot high into the net.

-After the resignation of chairman Alan Savage, it became clear Inverness could not afford Niculae's wages, and the club accepted an offer of €500,000 from Dinamo Bucharest, in the summer of 2008.
+After the resignation of chairman Alan Savage, it became clear Inverness could not afford Niculae's wages, and the club accepted an offer of €500,000 from Dinamo București, in the summer of 2008.
 Niculae left Inverness with a record of ten goals in 38 games in all competitions.
 He later became involved in a dispute with the club over a share of the transfer fee that was not paid to him when he left.
 As a result, Inverness were ordered by FIFA to pay £133,000 to the player.
 However, the Court of Arbitration for Sport overturned the decision.